Around since 1923, SAMH is Scotland’s national mental health charity.

 SAMH is dedicated to mental health and wellbeing for all: with a vision of a society where people are able to live their lives fully, regardless of present or past circumstances.

-DBI is a two tiered response; a Level 1 response from frontline partnership agencies (A&E, Primary Care, Police Scotland & Scottish Ambulance Service) and a Level 2 supportive interventions delivered by SAMH.
-DBI level 2 will be provided by trained staff within SAMH who would contact the person within 24-hours of referral and provide compassionate community problem solving support, wellness and distress management planning, supported connections and signposting for a period of up to 14 days to individuals aged 16 and over.
+DBI is a two-tiered response; a Level 1 response from frontline partnership staff (A&E, Primary Care, Police Scotland & Scottish Ambulance Service) who refer into Level 2 supportive interventions delivered by SAMH.
+DBI level 2 will be provided by trained staff within SAMH who would contact the person within 24-hours of referral and provide compassionate community problem solving support, wellness and distress management planning, supported connections and signposting for a period of up to 14 days.

-Due to the expansion of the service we are looking for a part time DBI Practitioner in our Borders Service.
+Due to the expansion of the service there is an excellent opportunity for an enthusiastic and experienced individual to join our Greater Glasgow & Clyde team.
 This is a challenging and exciting opportunity to make a difference to peoples’ lives and support them to achieve their identified outcomes.
 You will be able to demonstrate good communication skills and a mature attitude together with adaptability and enthusiasm.
 Knowledge and experience in supporting people with mental health problems is desirable.

 As the position will involve a variety of shift patterns including evenings, weekends you will be flexible in the hours and shifts you are available to work.
-The office is based in Galashiels and the post will include travel across the Scottish Borders area, access to your own transport essential.
+The post is currently home based, subject to review.

 Application forms, job descriptions and guidelines are available to download from our website samh.org.uk.